 It is almost a miracle that St. Basil's Cathedral is still standing today.
-After all, another legend tells of Napoleon, who, realizing he could not count St. Basil's Cathedral among his war spoils, wanted it destroyed.
-The fuses lit by his men were supposedly snuffed by a sudden downpour.
+Another legend tells of Napoleon, realizing he could not count St. Basil's Cathedral among his war spoils, wanted it destroyed.
+The fuses lit by his men were supposedly snuffed out by a sudden downpour.
 In addition, Stalin decided against tearing the cathedral down even though it would have opened up Red Square for the more convenient presentation of political power displays.

 Hundreds of years have taken their toll on St. Basil's Cathedral, but restoration has taken place.
-Decorations on the interior have been replaced where they were damaged by age and neglect.
-The colorful exterior of the cathedral is also maintained with regular fresh coats of paint.
+Decorations on the interior have been replaced where they were damaged by age and neglect and the colorful exterior of the cathedral is also maintained with regular fresh coats of paint.

-If the cathedral is open, it's possible to its interior.
-The inside of the chapels, though surprisingly small, are nevertheless richly decorated.
-Their windows offer unique views of the cathedral itself as well as of Red Square.
+If the cathedral is open (sometimes it's closed for renovations or cleaning), it's possible to go in.
+The inside of the chapels, surprisingly small, is richly decorated and their windows offer unique views of the cathedral as well as of Red Square.
 The stone floors exhibit the wear marks of 500 years' worth of steps taken by the religiously devoted.
-The interconnected chapels, with their doors, nooks, artworks, and niches make the interior of St. Basil's seem like something out of fantasy.
+The interconnected chapels, with their doors, nooks, artwork, and niches make the interior of St. Basil's seems like something out of fantasy.

 St. Basil's Cathedral has varied opening hours that can be checked on this website.
 You can buy tickets at the cathedral or online.
 The cost is 700 rubles for citizens of other countries and 500 rubles for Russian citizens.
 Children up to 16 years receive free entry.